Jonathan2251/lbd/source/llvmstructure.rst

 build directory.

-Beside directory src/lib/Target/Cpu0, there are a couple of files modified to support cpu0 new Target, which includes both the ID and name of machine and relocation records listed in the early sub-section.
+Beside directory src/lib/Target/Cpu0, there are a couple of files modified to support cpu0 new Target, which includes both the ID and name of the machine and relocation records listed in the early sub-section.
 You can update your llvm working copy and find the modified files by commands, cp -rf lbdex/src/modify/src/* <yourllvm/workingcopy/sourcedir>/.